settlemint/solidity-token-erc20/README.md

 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

+**Hardhat is a Flexible, Extensible, Fast Ethereum development environment for professionals in typescript**

+Hardhat consists of:

+- **Hardhat Runner**: Hardhat Runner is the main component you interact with when using Hardhat.
+It's a flexible and extensible task runner that helps you manage and automate the recurring tasks inherent to developing smart contracts and dApps.
+- **Hardhat Ignition**: Declarative deployment system that enables you to deploy your smart contracts without navigating the mechanics of the deployment process.
+- **Hardhat Network**: Declarative deployment system that enables you to deploy your smart contracts without navigating the mechanics of the deployment process.

 ## Documentation